Ximmerse/Rhino-X/en/GroundPlane.md

 - Walk around, and every so often look at the beacon to see how you will be recentered.

-!> Important: The GroundPlane component only affects the user's head yaw rotation (i.e the physical marker doesn't need to be laying perfectly flat in the ground).
+!> Important: The GroundPlane component only affects the user's head yaw rotation (i.e. the physical marker doesn't need to be laying perfectly flat in the ground).

 ### What do the parameters mean?